bluedancer172/_tutorial_/README.md

-This is the tutorial for how to take a repository into Eclipse, and more.
-Enjoy!
+This is a tutorial on how to add your respositories from GitHub into Eclipse and more.

+:D